 Water Heater Check List

-RUSTY TANK – Steel water tanks will rust after the internal rust protection element called anode rod, deteriorates.
-A good indication you have a problem with your water heater is if when you run the hot water from the faucet and the water comes out with a brown or rust-like color to it.
+RUSTY TANK—Steel water tanks will rust after the internal rust protection element, called the anode rod, deteriorates.
+A good indication that you have a problem with your water heater is if you run the hot water from the faucet and the water comes out with a brown or rust-like color.

-How to prevent this issue: Once the warranty has expires, inspect the anode rod at least once a year.
-Every 4-5 years you will probably need to change the anode rod, and possibly sooner if you use a water softener
+How to prevent this issue: Once the warranty has expired, inspect the anode rod at least once a year.
+Every 4-5 years, you will probably need to change the anode rod, and possibly sooner if you use a water softener.

 BUILD-UP OF SEDIMENTS – Minerals from hard water called sediment will settle to the bottom of your water tank.
-This layer of sediment creates an insulated layer, which blocks the water from the burner and causes the water heater to run longer to heat the water causing it to overheat and break down and deteriorate the tank.
-If you can hear popping or crackling noises, it’s a good indication that water is trapped under the sediment and is bubbling up and trying to escape
+This layer of sediment creates an insulated layer, which blocks the water from the burner and causes the water heater to run longer to heat the water, causing it to overheat, break down, and deteriorate the tank.
+If you can hear popping or crackling noises, it’s a good indication that water is trapped under the sediment and is bubbling up and trying to escape.

-How to prevent this issue: Once a year flush and drain the tank to remove the sediment to ensure your water heater is working properly
+How to prevent this issue: Flush and drain the tank once a year to remove sediment and ensure your water heater works properly.

 Under Internal Pressure – Picture yourself blowing air into a balloon . . .
 What happens if you blow too much air?
 POP!
 Too much pressure pops the balloon.
 The same thing will happen in your water heater when too much pressure builds up in the tank.
-Eventually the tank will leak, burst and or even quite possibly explode to allow the pressure to escape.
-Luckily, your water heater uses a temperature and pressure (T&P) relief valve, which releases some of the water to reduce the pressure.
-But, even with the T&P the extra valve it can break down the tank.
-If the valve leaks or keeps opening to release water, pressure will build up in the tank and eventually lead to the inevitable.
+Eventually, the tank will leak, burst, and even possibly explode to allow the pressure to escape.
+Luckily, your water heater uses a temperature and pressure (T&P) relief valve, which releases some water to reduce the pressure.
+But, even with the T&P, the extra valve can break down the tank.
+If the valve leaks or keeps opening to release water, pressure will build up in the tank, eventually leading to the inevitable.

-How to prevent this issue: When the temperature of the water heater is set to high (140-145) pressure builds in the tank.
+How to prevent this issue: When the water heater’s temperature is high (140-145), pressure builds in the tank.
 Keep your water heater temperature at approximately 120-125 degrees.
 This will reduce your chances of scalding yourself and creating too much pressure.
-You should also test the T&P valve twice a year to ensure that it is properly relieving the tank pressure.
-The best way to ensure your water heater is maintained properly – is to call a professional technician who will keep up on review.
+You should also test the T&P valve twice yearly to ensure it appropriately relieves the tank pressure.
+The best way to ensure your water heater is maintained correctly is to call a professional technician who will keep up with the review.

 Also read: Home Heating Maintenance Repair Newport News